MinnPost/wordpress-sandbox/wp-content/plugins/ultimate-member/readme.txt

 Our official [theme](https://ultimatemember.com/theme/) is purpose built for websites that have logged in and out users.
 The [theme](https://ultimatemember.com/theme/) has deep integration with Ultimate Member plugin and the extensions, different header designs for logged-in/out users and works alongside the Beaver Builder and Elementor page builders.

+= Our other plugins =

+In addition to Ultimate Member, we also have two other plugins: [ForumWP](https://forumwpplugin.com/) and [JobBoardWP](https://wordpress.org/plugins/jobboardwp).

 = ForumWP =

-In addition to Ultimate Member we also have another plugin called [ForumWP](https://forumwpplugin.com/).
-ForumWP is a forum plugin which adds an online forum to your website, allowing users to create topics and write replies.
+[ForumWP](https://forumwpplugin.com/) is a forum plugin which adds an online forum to your website, allowing users to create topics and write replies.
 Forums are a great way to build and grow an online community.

+= JobBoardWP =

+[JobBoardWP](https://wordpress.org/plugins/jobboardwp) is a job board plugin which adds a modern job board to your website.
+Display job listings and allow employers to submit and manage jobs all from the front-end.

 = Development * Translations =